-I’ve been trying hard to purify the air that Charlie breathes.
+I’ve been trying hard to purify the air naturally.
+This is to help Charlie breathe.
 So I’ve been doing some research.
 Aside from the portable humidifier and the vaporizer, I wanted to find natural ways to accomplish this.

 Salt lamps emit negative ions, which work like natural ionizers that purify and clean the air.
 They neutralize allergens, dust, pollen, mold, fungus, pet dander and odors.
 This is known to be very beneficial for respiratory health.